 First, it is helpful to drive home the point that soundproof insulation is an acoustic barrier, not an acoustic treatment.
 That is, if you are wanting to make the sound in your room sound better, you should be looking into treatments like acoustic paneling, acoustic curtains, and acoustic foam panels.
 Soundproofing batts help block unwanted sound from entering or exiting in the first place by adding density to the construction of your walls and floors.

 - Reduce Outside Noise – Anybody who has lived or worked near a busy highway knows what a constant distraction the noise can be.
 Soundproofing the exterior walls of a building with mineral wool can help reduce the amount of road and city noise making its way inside.

 - Reduce Noise Leakage Indoors – Just like outside noise, soundproofing batts installed inside your interior walls can improve the sound environment indoors.
 The barrier prevents sound from exiting, as well as blocks unwanted sound from entering.
 You can imagine the benefits this can provide in homes, home theaters, studios, and office buildings.

-- Thermal Insulation – You might be surprised by this, but mineral wool, one the most common soundproofing insulations, also has good thermal insulating properties.
+- Thermal Insulation – You might be surprised by this, but mineral wool, one of the most common soundproofing insulations, also has good thermal insulating properties.
 You won’t have to sacrifice the ability to keep your building warm or cool when using this type of product.